prashant-kikani/prashant-kikani.github.io/_posts/2016-6-25-into-the-unknown.markdown

 The Typhoon was seriously damaged.
 Many of the Zabutas died.
 Almost all Astins are dead… But all Quona peoples and Nithons are alive.
 As Quona and Nithons were under the unbreakable protection of “Blueish”.
 Hikon ordered Astins to continue their research on “Originate of Humans”.

 Now Humans create a good relationship b/w them and the creatures of Typhon.
-With the help of Hikon, Humans can now take big steps in Technology.
+With the help of Hikon, Humans can now take big steps in <a href="https://prashantkikani.com/blog/next-wave" target="_blank">Technology</a>.

 After some days Simahi comes to the Typhon, to meet the King of the land “Hikon”.
 They both memorize the past Golden memories.
 Simahi's logical sentences impressed the king.
 And so, Hikon married Simahi.
 As he likes females who have the capacity to defeat man in Brain Power.
 Now they decide to take Parth and Gubin on Typhon.